KCisSICKnasty/SICKnasty-FO4/README.md

 After making your choices, you'll want to actually open up MCM for the first time:

 - In your start menu, choose "MCM". *Note: It will take a very, very long time to load.
 Even with MCM Booster.
 It will only be this long the first time you open it on a new save file as it builds the cache.*
+- In "See Through Scopes", toggle Tactical Reload on.

 **Other:**